olssonm/loopia-api/README.md

 A super simple wrapper for the [Loopia XML RPC-API](https://www.loopia.se/api/) for PHP.

 Relies on [lstrojny/fxmlrpc](https://github.com/lstrojny/fxmlrpc) to make fast and efficient calls to the API.
-Requires PHP ^7.0 (PHP 7.1 is recommended for better performance).
+Requires PHP ^7.2 or PHP ^8.0.

 ## Installation